 To investigate this topic the Commission defined international agreements, and then looked at what would constitute an 'international obligation'.
-We engaged expert help on international law from Russell McVeagh, whose full report you can find on our website.
+We engaged expert help on international law from Russell McVeagh.

 Relevant international agreements

 The United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol, and the Paris Agreement (the climate treaties) are referenced in the purpose of the Act multiple times.
 Relevant international agreements extend beyond the climate treaties to all agreements that both create obligations and have a bearing on Aotearoa New Zealand's response to climate change.